nexon91/building-manager/README.md

 # building-manager
-Java - Spring - Thymeleaf  Building Employee Management
+Java - Spring - Thymeleaf - i18n  Building Employee Management
+In italian and english
 CRUD for now only employee.
 To do Building